2022 Cosplay Contest Rules

 Props/ Weapons Policy

 - No live steel (edged metal weapons) will be permitted.
-Bladed replica weapons must be made of a non-metal, non- sharp material, no longer than 72 inches in length.
+Bladed replica weapons must be made of a non-metal, non- sharp material, must be no longer than 72 inches in length, and must be approved by Security.

-- Please do not use props that too closely resemble drugs or alcohol.
+- Please do not bring in props that too closely resemble drugs or alcohol.